 43. Grab some popcorn and catch a film at The Paris Theater, the only single-screen theater left in NYC.

 44. Tame your sweet tooth by tasting the donuts at Underwest Donuts.
 Its original location is housed in a car wash across the West Side Highway from the Intrepid.

 45. Cruise down Park Avenue during August Saturdays when the Department of Transportation closes the avenue to traffic and allows pedestrians, cyclists, and skaters miles of car-free fun.

 46. Plan ahead and book your Thanksgiving hotel early to snag a room with a view of the Macy's Thanksgiving Day Parade as it marches down Sixth Avenue.

 47. Head to the Drama Book Shop on Saturdays at noon to catch a performance by the Story Pirates, a group of energetic comedians who transform children's stories into mini-musicals.

 48. Explore the urban jungle's hidden gems: Duck inside some of Midtown's biggest buildings to enjoy their FREE public spaces.

-49. Grab a meal at Ellen's Stardust Diner, where waitstaff clambers onto tabletops to break out into spontaneous '50s tunes.
+49. Grab a meal at Ellen's Stardust Diner, where waitstaff clambers onto tabletops to break out into choreographed '50s tunes.

-50. Or eat out at one of these other family-friendly restaurants near Times Square, Rockefeller Center, and peppered throughout the neighborhood's east and west sides.
+50. Eat out at one of the many family-friendly restaurants near Times Square, Rockefeller Center, and peppered throughout the neighborhood's east and west sides.